Introduction: The promise and peril of the digital edition

 Tools for publishing TEI editions

 The exciting moment for a digital edition is when the documents become searchable and browsable through a website.
 TEI Publisher is perhaps the easiest way to take your TEI documents and make them into a website—with a drag-and-drop, form-based interface to uploading your documents and customizing your website, while adhering to the TEI Guidelines.
-It is free and open source, runs on Macintosh, Windows, and Linux computers, and can also be installed on web servers.
+It is free and open source, runs on all major operating systems (Macintosh, Windows, and Linux), and can also be installed on web servers.
 TEI Publisher empowers TEI-literate projects to publish their content on the web.

 A forthcoming edition of TEI Publisher offers the ability to upload Microsoft Word files and convert these automatically to TEI.
 This offers the possibility that programs that use Microsoft Word to transcribe and annotate their documents could achieve the benefits of TEI without switching entirely to a dedicated XML Editor such as oXygen.